-The Provost is Aberdeenshire's First Citizen and civic head of Aberdeenshire.
-This role is wide-ranging, involving all sectors of the local community and representing Aberdeenshire at local, national and international events.
+The Provost is Aberdeenshire's first citizen and civic head of Aberdeenshire.
+Their role is wide ranging, involving all sectors of the local community and representing Aberdeenshire at local, national and international events.

-The Provost of Aberdeenshire is keen to attend events and activities taking place across Aberdeenshire or where Aberdeenshire is being promoted outside the area.
+The Provost is keen to attend events and activities taking place across Aberdeenshire or where Aberdeenshire is being promoted outside the area.

 Civic head essentially means our ceremonial head.
 The Provost is the formal representative of the council and Aberdeenshire when meeting visiting dignitaries, hosting council functions and attending external events.

 The Provost will also:

 - promote Aberdeenshire to the wider community through public appearances at social, community, cultural and business events and through the media

 - encourage networks with other organisations in both the private and public sectors to enhance the development of Aberdeenshire

 - recognise special achievements of local people and organisations